 The oldest vessel in the harbor, Muggs is a 38-foot wooden powerboat built in 1931, named for the original owner's wife.
-The boat, owned by June and Graham Wilson, is an annual star at Oxnard’s annual From Tree to the Sea: Father’s Day Wooden Boat Show in Channel Islands Harbor.
+The boat, owned by June and Graham Wilson, is an annual star at Oxnard’s annual Classics by the Sea: Father’s Day Wooden Boat Show in Channel Islands Harbor.
 Muggs is a member of the prestigious Pacific Corinthian Yacht Club and is moored in Seabridge Marina.

 Each year in late January to early February, Gray's Harbor Historical Seaport sends topsail ketch Hawaiian Chieftain from Lahaina, Maui, to dock at Oxnard's Channel Islands Maritime Museum, welcoming visitors aboard for vessel tours, adventure sails and natural history sails.
 During Oxnard's Tall Ships Festival, come check out the ship, meet her crew, join in a sea shanty, and enjoy beautiful sailing as its been done for hundreds of years.

 There are so many unique cruisers, catamarans, schooners, hoppers and more in Oxnard's Channel Islands Harbor; consequently, we may have missed one.
 Do you know of any that aren't mentioned?
 Send us a message!
 We might just add it to the list.